 Options for reporting or talking through online problems:

 The Child Exploitation and Online Protection (CEOP) Centre is dedicated to eradicating the sexual abuse of children.
 It is part of UK policing and very much about tracking and bringing offenders to account either directly or in partnership with local and international forces.
 Anybody with concerns that a pupil is being groomed or sexually exploited, including involvement in Sexting should contact them directly using the link below.
-I would strongly recommend that if possible you also contact Mr Lindsay or any member of the Safeguarding team here at Hurworth as we may need to make additional referrals to Children’s Services.
+I would strongly recommend that if possible you also contact Mrs E Hickerson or Mrs A Payne of the Safeguarding team here at Longfield as we may need to make additional referrals to Children’s Services.

 Childline Instant Help